How to Build a Culture of Quality: A Case Study of Twyla

 Rainforest consolidates test results and feedback into a centralized dashboard for developers to review.
 These results include screenshots of every action that that a tester takes.
 This allows Twyla’s developer to easily understand and replicate issues found by Test Fest participants.

 Test Fests also provide a way for all Twyla employees to take ownership of their product.
 By getting involved in the testing process, every member of the team has an opportunity to learn the product better and gain a better understanding of upcoming features.
 Cornelia Clay, a member of the Twyla Art Team, remarked on how running Rainforest tests during Test Fests has given her a better understanding of the customer experience:

 "I work with the site daily but lack the intimate knowledge of how a first-time user may experience it.
 Rainforest testing allows me to the empathize with the potential journey we are guiding each user on.
 If one of our tests is confusing me, I can imagine how frustrating that would be for a real user.
 This allows people outside of our product team to also identify user experience improvements."

 Ensuring a stellar user experience is important for Twyla, and building a culture of quality and product ownership has allowed Twyla to stay focused on UX.

-To learn more about how Twyla uses the Rainforest platform to create a culture of quality and scale up testing as their product grows (and to see more pictures of their team in testing-action!) check out our recent case study of Twyla.Filed under: twyla, case study, and on-premise crowd
+To learn more about how other teams uses the Rainforest platform to create a culture of quality and scale up testing as their product grows check out our customer case studies.Filed under: twyla, case study, and on-premise crowd